PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func errorMessage() -> String
 ```

 Error codes and messages are useful when debugging.
-These functions retrieve, display, and make use of those in Swift.
+These functions retrieve, display, and make use of both in Swift.
 You can learn more about what those mean [here](https://dev.mysql.com/doc/refman/5.5/en/error-messages-server.html).
 This is especially useful after connecting or running queries.
 Example:

 ``` swift
 let mysql = MySQL()